U.S. watches for North Korea's next move after rocket crash

 DELIVERING A MESSAGE

-Rhodes said Washington would not go forward with a deal announced in February to provide North Korea with nutritional aid in return for its suspension of uranium enrichment activities and other movement toward the denuclearization of the Korean peninsula.
+Rhodes said Washington would not go forward with a February 29 deal to provide North Korea with nutritional aid in return for its suspension of uranium enrichment activities and other movement toward the denuclearization of the Korean peninsula.

 The United States has insisted that the rocket launch was banned under that deal.
 North Korea said it was not.